-3.18 Lockout Set Up Group
+3.21 Lockout Set Up Group

 These are the parameters that you will select to lockout any unauthorized changes to the recorder's configuration and calibration prompts.
+You must know the password in order to change the Lockout configuration.

 Function prompt